Invoice Factoring has been a staple financing option for companies with slower cash conversion cycles, but there’s a catch.

 Modern financing solution such as Waddle enable businesses to use their cloud accounting data to boost cash flow by drawing funds against unpaid invoices the instant they are created, automating every aspect of the financing through two-way real-time data monitoring made possible by the connection.

-The modern offering transforms the traditional “factoring” system, whereby small businesses sell outstanding invoices to a third party financier in exchange for funds.
+The modern offering replaces the traditional “factoring” system, whereby small businesses sell outstanding invoices to a third party financier in exchange for funds.
 In this modern product, small businesses continue to own their relationships with their customers and manage their invoices without interference.

 By leveraging a small business’s accounting data and not requiring any manual processes or paperwork, this solution delivers a 100% online application and offer, removes traditional complexities and lowers costs.